 Edwina then joked: "Wait 'til I get my hands on him!"

-Buckingham Palace announced the news in a statement on Sunday:
+Buckingham Palace announced the news in a statement, that read:

 "Her Royal Highness The Duchess of Sussex was safely delivered of a son at 05.26hrs."